 Two, it can also suggest that commercial banks are liquidity constrained or are being cautious (mindful of the prevailing market conditions and future economic expectations).
 The later may reflect Uganda’s case given recent developments in the banking/financial sector.
 In the past 12 months, the health and stability of Uganda’s financial sector was brought into question.
 Poor performance in the sector saw a near doubling in the ratio of non-performing loans (NPLs) to total gross loans increasing from 5.3 percent in December 2015 to 10.5 percent by December 2016.

-Consequently the sector has been restructured most notably the temporary takeover of Crane Bank (the third biggest bank in terms of asset value at the time) by the central bank and the eventual transfer of its assets to DFCU Bank.
+Consequently, the sector has been restructured most notably the temporary takeover of Crane Bank (the third biggest bank in terms of asset value at the time) by the central bank and the eventual transfer of its assets to DFCU Bank.
 These high level of NPLs and other developments in the financial may have created a shortage of liquidity that the sector is yet to recover from.
+To cater to the high demand of borrowers, financial institutions other than banks may need to provide short-term personal, residential, and car loans.
+Comparatively to developed countries like the USA, where firms usually offer financing for buying used cars (if interested, look up “used cars in Maryland“), this may reduce the burden on banks.
+The country might also need the assistance of numerous finance companies to meet its liquidity shortage.

 On the demand side, the perceptions on the health of the economy may be discouraging the private sector from seeking loans.
 Recently, the economy has experienced some domestic as well as external shocks.
 External shocks include lower commodity prices arising from subdued international demand.
 These coupled with instability in South Sudan are affecting Uganda’s export earnings leading to the depreciation of the exchange rate.
 Domestically bad weather conditions in form of prolonged drought have to a very large extent affected agriculture production as well as other economic activities.